-Many theater practitioners believe that nonprofit theaters in the United States are ailing.
+Many theatre practitioners believe that nonprofit theatres in the United States are ailing.
 Among them, the word “broken” is thrown around over and over on industry panels, in articles, classrooms, and many corners of the Internet, yielding significant intra-industry agreement that something is wrong.
-Around the country, organizations producing new and reimagined works for the theater have become bloated and complacent—traits which are reflected year after year in the work on their stages.
-Regurgitated formulaic family dramas, diluted, stale productions of last season’s mild Broadway success, and the perfunctory nods to diversity that, at best, result in tired productions of August Wilson, populate the stages of America’s nonprofit theaters.
-This surface-level programming and rehashing of the successes of others does not follow the countercultural ideal that gave rise to the resident theater movement, and it is certainly not creating a new ideal for the twenty-first century.
-The regional theater movement that was formed in opposition to the commercialism of Broadway is now employing the same commercialist tactics it once deplored.
+Around the country, organizations producing new and reimagined works for the theatre have become bloated and complacent—traits which are reflected year after year in the work on their stages.
+Regurgitated formulaic family dramas, diluted, stale productions of last season’s mild Broadway success, and the perfunctory nods to diversity that, at best, result in tired productions of August Wilson, populate the stages of America’s nonprofit theatres.
+This surface-level programming and rehashing of the successes of others does not follow the countercultural ideal that gave rise to the resident theatre movement, and it is certainly not creating a new ideal for the twenty-first century.
+The regional theatre movement that was formed in opposition to the commercialism of Broadway is now employing the same commercialist tactics it once deplored.
 The same movement that was formed through the progressive politics of art-for-all, and out of the belief that unheard voices should be heard, now looks homogenous, exclusive, and unlike the American society it was built to reflect.
-Many of the theaters that were at or near the forefront of the movement are now giant institutions with giant buildings and giant overhead.
-Arena Stage (founded in 1950), the Alley Theatre (founded in 1946), the Goodman Theatre (founded in 1925), the Guthrie (founded in 1963), South Coast Repertory (founded in 1964), Manhattan Theatre Club (founded in 1970), La Jolla Playhouse (founded in 1947), and the McCarter Theatre (producing entity founded in 1960) are examples of theaters that were formed at the start of the movement and have become huge beyond repair.
-It has become clear that the nation’s biggest theaters represent the most viable extra weight within the field.
+Many of the theatres that were at or near the forefront of the movement are now giant institutions with giant buildings and giant overhead.
+Arena Stage (founded in 1950), the Alley Theatre (founded in 1946), the Goodman Theatre (founded in 1925), the Guthrie (founded in 1963), South Coast Repertory (founded in 1964), Manhattan Theatre Club (founded in 1970), La Jolla Playhouse (founded in 1947), and the McCarter Theatre (producing entity founded in 1960) are examples of theatres that were formed at the start of the movement and have become huge beyond repair.
+It has become clear that the nation’s biggest theatres represent the most viable extra weight within the field.

-As a young professional weaned in the nonprofit theater, I have become disillusioned with the possibilities that the sector holds for both me as a hopeful leader, and for the type of challenging theater that I believe could help move our society forward.
+As a young professional weaned in the nonprofit theatre, I have become disillusioned with the possibilities that the sector holds for both me as a hopeful leader, and for the type of challenging theatre that I believe could help move our society forward.
 In college, I delighted in reading histories of Margo Jones and Theater ‘47, Joe Papp and The Public, and many other narratives that sprouted from the seed of Hallie Flanagan’s Federal Theater Project.
-The rebellion, idealism, and hard-nosed pragmatism of the individuals in these tales inspired me and helped me envision a place for myself in the American theater.
+The rebellion, idealism, and hard-nosed pragmatism of the individuals in these tales inspired me and helped me envision a place for myself in the American theatre.
 The fore-bearers who formed and built these organizations—Zelda Fichandler, Nina Vance, Tyrone Guthrie, Gregory Peck, Milton Lyon, David Emmes, Martin Benson, Lynne Meadow, and many others had overcome all economic obstacles to create theatrical work they believed in—work that shifted the cultural landscape around them.
-But as I worked and volunteered in the institutions that originated from these initial seeds, I too-often felt pangs of disappointment as I witnessed the programming practices and conversations about audience at even highly respected nonprofit theaters such as Lincoln Center Theater, Steppenwolf, and Northlight.
-Something has spoiled in the time between the nascent resident theater movement and its present incarnation.
-In spite of their good intentions, the leaders of our country’s theater organizations have let their organizations and their movement decay.
+But as I worked and volunteered in the institutions that originated from these initial seeds, I too-often felt pangs of disappointment as I witnessed the programming practices and conversations about audience at even highly respected nonprofit theatres such as Lincoln Center Theater, Steppenwolf, and Northlight.
+Something has spoiled in the time between the nascent resident theatre movement and its present incarnation.
+In spite of their good intentions, the leaders of our country’s theatre organizations have let their organizations and their movement decay.

 In my MFA thesis of the same name as the above, I argue that this cultural irrelevance is largely caused by the permanent structures that have been built around the theatrical work on our country’s stages.
-I present evidence that the massive growth of stagnating infrastructure has held within it an assumption of permanence that has pushed the nonprofit theater to the precarious, increasingly irrelevant, and hypocritical crossroads it is in today.
+I present evidence that the massive growth of stagnating infrastructure has held within it an assumption of permanence that has pushed the nonprofit theatre to the precarious, increasingly irrelevant, and hypocritical crossroads it is in today.
 I argue that mission statements have been tinkered with to the point of foggy ambiguity, allowing institutions to get away with loose, lazy programming and a lack of accountability for their own relevance.
-Finally, I make the case that, in order to bring culturally relevant theater back to America’s stages, nonprofit theater organizations must change in a radical way.
+Finally, I make the case that, in order to bring culturally relevant theatre back to America’s stages, nonprofit theatre organizations must change in a radical way.
 In many cases, I believe that this change should come in the form of complete and responsible closure in order to make way for the next generation of arts organizations—to allow for a refertilization of artistic crops.
 There is nothing sacred about our institutions.
 If they are meant to serve as a vessel and a backbone for making theatrical work that reflects the society we live in, they do not deserve to be sustained for their own sake.
 Continuing to produce work within their models is akin to attaching muscles, organs, and skin to a skeleton and hoping life will emerge.
 If death is part of life, then dissolution is part of an institution.
-Success in the nonprofit regional theater movement has been largely defined by longevity and sustainability.
-As I attempt to demonstrate in my thesis, there is a massive stigma in the nonprofit theater world that the dissolution of a company means that company has failed.
+Success in the nonprofit regional theatre movement has been largely defined by longevity and sustainability.
+As I attempt to demonstrate in my thesis, there is a massive stigma in the nonprofit theatre world that the dissolution of a company means that company has failed.

-In order to test my ideas about the values, attitudes, and economic priorities of nonprofit theater institutions, I administered an online survey that was completed by 131 full-time staff members at 76 nonprofit theater organizations of all sizes throughout America.
+In order to test my ideas about the values, attitudes, and economic priorities of nonprofit theatre institutions, I administered an online survey that was completed by 131 full-time staff members at 76 nonprofit theatre organizations of all sizes throughout America.
 In anonymity, these individuals chose to take this survey online, which was distributed over various social media outlets and targeted email requests.
-Individuals were asked to report data about their organization’s budget size, age, and locations, as well as provide scalable perspectives on the way in which their organization perceives itself in the larger landscape of the American nonprofit theater.
-On a scale of 1 (strongly agree) to 7 (strongly disagree), respondents were asked to rate the extent to which they agreed with a variety of statements about their theater, including “my organization values growth as a measure of success,” “my organization values longevity as a measure of success,” ”my organization values mission-fulfillment as a measure of success,” and other similar statements.
-Respondents were then asked to rate, on a slider scale of 1 to 100, the degree to which their theater valued various institutional foci such as growth and artistic excellence.
+Individuals were asked to report data about their organization’s budget size, age, and locations, as well as provide scalable perspectives on the way in which their organization perceives itself in the larger landscape of the American nonprofit theatre.
+On a scale of 1 (strongly agree) to 7 (strongly disagree), respondents were asked to rate the extent to which they agreed with a variety of statements about their theatre, including “my organization values growth as a measure of success,” “my organization values longevity as a measure of success,” ”my organization values mission-fulfillment as a measure of success,” and other similar statements.
+Respondents were then asked to rate, on a slider scale of 1 to 100, the degree to which their theatre valued various institutional foci such as growth and artistic excellence.
 Finally, respondents were asked open-ended questions about what their communities would gain or lose if their institution were to close down.
 The results of this survey illuminated the disparity between the values of organizations and their stated goals, as well as brought to the surface intriguing correlations between various organizational circumstances, institutional values, and the work they put forth.
-My data brought to life the hypocrisy and lack of focus within the nonprofit theater sector that has fueled a disenchantment amongst myself and my peers in the project of the nonprofit theater.
+My data brought to life the hypocrisy and lack of focus within the nonprofit theatre sector that has fueled a disenchantment amongst myself and my peers in the project of the nonprofit theatre.

 My hope is that this data makes a convincing argument for a change in priorities of organizational leadership and long-term movement.
 No longer can growth and sustenance be the driving force behind a theatrical organization’s functioning, and no longer can dissolution possess the stigma of failure.
-In this historical moment of incredible social and economic change, I believe it is time to flip this failure paradigm to allow new theater to flourish.
+In this historical moment of incredible social and economic change, I believe it is time to flip this failure paradigm to allow new theatre to flourish.
 In the thesis, I mostly target the nation’s largest institutions such as The Alley Theatre, American Conservatory Theater, Manhattan Theatre Club, Lincoln Center Theater, Berkeley Repertory, Chicago Shakespeare Theater, Denver Center, Goodman Theatre, Huntington Theatre, McCarter Theatre, and Steppenwolf Theatre (all of which have an annual operating budget of over $10 million), as the problems of mission/action hypocrisy are clearest in them.
 I also target those smaller institutions—from established ones like the Geffen, Hartford Stage, About Face Theatre, Arden Theatre Company, and Kitchen Theatre to fledgling, unknown upstarts who strive to one day be those large institutions.
 I attack the aspiration of largesse that I believe to be one of the major factors in the limp sector we see before us.
 I take under assumption that something is broken within the structure, or that it was never fully competent in the first place.

 Look for Annah Feinberg’s complete thesis and the data she collected as a report on HowlRound to appear Spring 2014.